Kozhikode South Assembly constituency

 Kozhikode South State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Ahamed Devarkovil of INL.
+As of the 2026 Assembly elections, the current MLA is Faisal Babu of IUML.

 Kozhikode South constituency was established by the 2008 delimitation.
 Before, it was known as Calicut-II from 1957 to 2008.

 Local self-governed segments

 Kozhikode South Assembly constituency is composed of the following wards of the Kozhikode Municipal Corporation: